sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 * generalise the concept of matrix multiplication to data structures other than lists or arrays.

-* develop an generic implementation that relies, as far as possible, on reusable algebraic machinery in type classes such as [Functor](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Prelude.html#t:Functor), [Applicative](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Applicative.html),
+* develop a generic implementation that relies, as far as possible, on reusable algebraic machinery in type classes such as [Functor](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Prelude.html#t:Functor), [Applicative](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Applicative.html),